 Mal-adjustment is a common problem in the present time.
-The present study examined the relationship between adjustment and academic achievement of school-going children using descriptive survey research method on a sample of 50 male school-going children of class IX- XII from government schools.
+Life is a process of progressive adjustments and children should be stimulated to do their best.
+The present study examined the relationship between adjustment and academic achievement of visually impaired students using descriptive survey research method on a sample of 50 male visually impaired students of class IX- XII from government schools.
 Data was collected by administering the Bell Adjustment Inventory and was analysed using SPSS statistical software.
-The study revealed that there is a significant relationship between adjustment and academic achievement of school-going children.
+The study revealed that there is a significant relationship between adjustment and academic achievement of visually impaired students.